AdaptiveClick: Clicks-aware Transformer with Adaptive Focal Loss for Interactive Image Segmentation: Method

 \subsubsection{Mask-adaptive Matching Strategy}

-To discriminate and generate a perfect mask without ambiguity, we use the Hungarian algorithm similar to \cite{cheng2022masked, cheng2021per, carion2020end} to find the optimal permutation $\hat{\mathbb{\sigma}}$ generated between the $P_{n}$ and the $y_{t}$ during the mask-adaptive optimization process, and finally to optimize the object target-specific losses.
-Accordingly, we search for a permutation $\hat{\mathbb{\sigma}} \in S_{N_{q}}$ with the lowest total cost,
+To discriminate and generate a mask without ambiguity, we use the Hungarian algorithm~\cite{cheng2022masked, cheng2021per} to find the optimal permutation $\hat{\mathbb{\sigma}}$ generated between the $\mathbf{P}_{\mathrm{n}}$ and $\mathbf{y}_{\mathrm{t}}$ during the mask-adaptive optimization process, and finally to optimize the object target-specific losses.
+Accordingly, we search for a permutation $\hat{\mathbb{\sigma}} \in \mathbf{S}_{n_{q}}$ with the lowest total cost,